 The place has a fascinating history.
-In the Middle Ages, Plaza Mayor was an ordinary marketplace outside the city walls.
-In 1561, Philip II decided to move the capital to Madrid and decided to create a representative place intended for public meetings and celebrations based on the existing marketplace.
+Plaza Mayor was an ordinary marketplace outside the city walls in the Middle Ages.
+In 1561, Philip II decided to move the capital to Madrid and create a representative place intended for public meetings and celebrations based on the existing marketplace.

 The shape of a rectangle 120 × 90 m was adopted, surrounded by five-story buildings.
 But it was a crowded place.
-At that time, about 3,000 people lived there, which resulted in an unprecedented concentration.
+About 3,000 people lived there at that time, which resulted in an unprecedented concentration.
 Buildings on Plaza Mayor burned down three times in a fire, and finally, the square obtained its present form in 1790.
 The works were led by Juan de Villanueva, who unified the facades and added arches at the entrances to the square.

 Plaza de Mayor has witnessed many important events.
-The coronations of Spanish kings were held here, and important information was announced.
+The coronations of Spanish kings were held here, and essential information was announced.
 Moreover, executions of convicts also took place.

 Now Plaza Mayor outbuildings house cafes and restaurants.
-Every Sunday in the square, there is a collector’s market where you can get old Spanish stamps, coins, or photos.
+Every Sunday in the square, there is a collector’s market to get old Spanish stamps, coins, or photos.